Kubernetes-project-Roboshop/adss/README.md

 # Problem with ReplicaSets:
 =============================
 When you want to update a new version of deocker image, you need to remove the old one.
+Replicasets is unable to update the new version of image.
+When ever you release the new version of Application,you need to remove the replicaSet and create the new replicaset.

+# To resolve this problem we have new concept of Deployment.
+Once we deploy the Application, Whenever the ew version need to deploy then deployment automatically update the new version.